 While DeSare does not mimic other singers, his singing is undoubtedly an artistic tribute to Frank Sinatra, Prince, Michael Buble, Harry Connick, Jr., and even James Taylor with his effortless singing range.
-In part due to the power of the American Songbook, through his artistry DeSare draws his audience into his world and the song’s poetry, romance, and beauty taking us through time and space to special moments and places.
+In part due to the power of the American Songbook, through his artistry, DeSare draws his audience into his world and the song’s poetry, romance, and beauty, taking us through time and space to special moments and places.

 A Solo and Ensemble Jazz Pianist

 DeSare’s solo and ensemble piano work alone could draw audiences.
-He trades with his partners effortlessly like a Dianna Krall or Bill Evans, expressing new musical ideas through sophisticated improvisation.
+He trades with his partners effortlessly, like Dianna Krall or Bill Evans, expressing new musical ideas through sophisticated improvisation.
 His playing is flawless and effortlessly supports his vocal offerings.
 His sense of humor emerges, and in his encore with Billy Joel’s “New York State of Mind” earned by audience acclaim, he could not help but throw in a quick musical phrase from Gershwin’s “Rhapsody in Blue.”

-From his tango and the next bluesy version of “Kiss” by Prince, an up version of George Gershwin’s “Somebody Loves Me”, and Ray Charles’s “You Don’t Know Me” in a gospel feel, DeSare portrayed his stylistic versatility.
+From his tango and the next bluesy version of “Kiss” by Prince, an up version of George Gershwin’s “Somebody Loves Me,” and Ray Charles’s “You Don’t Know Me” in a gospel feel, DeSare portrayed his stylistic versatility.

 “Paris Will Always Have You,” written by DeSare, drew on the charm of Paris and the composer’s romantic musings of the beautiful city.
 This song and setting provided the apposite transition to DeSare’s intimate vocal solo accompanied simply by seven-string guitarist Edward Decker in Howard Arlen and Johnny Mercer’s “One For My Baby,” described by DeSare as the ultimate Frank Sinatra saloon song.

-DeSare graciously thanked the audience and Birdland team and introduced his final song, “I’m, Going to Live Until I Die,” written by Mann Curtis, Walter Kent, and Al Hoffman.
+DeSare graciously thanked the audience and Birdland team and introduced his final song, “I’m Going to Live Until I Die,” written by Mann Curtis, Walter Kent, and Al Hoffman.

 The American Songbook